maus3004/ootp_linear_regression/README.md

 ### OOTP Player Performance Calculator

-Still a work in progress
+Final model is still a work in progress